Unity-Technologies/com.unity.integrations.shotgrid/Shotgun/Packages/com.unity.integrations.shotgun/Documentation~/troubleshooting.md

 thumbnails fail to draw in toolkit applications.
 The Shotgun team knows about this problem.
 You can install a more recent version of Python with PySide by following the instructions in the documentation for the Python Net package (under Installation Requirements/Mac/Python with PySide).
+We tested Python 2.7.16 with PySide and it resolves this problem (thumbnails are displayed properly).

 Different versions/flavors of Python might work, but could potentially:
 * crash the Python client